DymondVice/Azure-Environment/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the JumpBox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+-Home/Personal IP #changeme

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by SSH connection.
 - _TODO: Which machine did you allow to access your ELK VM?
 What was its IP address?_
+- The machine i allowed to access my ELK VM was the JumpBox provisioner.
+The IP address is 52.158.249.100/10.0.0.4

 A summary of the access policies in place can be found in the table below.